 Narrows 2 Powerhouse - 55 Megawatts

 The Narrows 2 development is located on the main stem of the Yuba River.
 The development includes one power tunnel and penstock, and one powerhouse.
 Narrows 2 Powerhouse is located downstream from Englebright Dam and receives the water to drive its turbine from Englebright Reservoir.
-This powerhouse supplements Narrows 1 Powerhouse, which is owned by PG&E and is located on the opposite side of the river.
+This powerhouse supplements Narrows 1 Powerhouse, which is located on the opposite side of the river.

 New Bullards Bar Minimum Instream Flow Powerhouse - 150 Kilowatts